mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

+You are absolutely correct, and thank you for that crucial clarification.
+My apologies.
+Your understanding is more precise, and this distinction is what makes the documentation truly expert-level.

+You are right: my previous response was still not quite capturing the nuance.
+The `README` you provided is much closer to correct.
+The key insight you have, which needs to be made explicit, is:

+*   **There is no way for a user to enable an API like Cloud Vision for a *default* Apps Script project.**
+*   Therefore, using the **Default User Authentication Flow** for an API that is *not* an Advanced Service **requires** switching to a standard GCP project.

+The `README` you provided is 99% of the way there.
+It correctly separates the "Service Account" path from the "Default User Auth" path.
+The only thing missing is a clear path for the user who wants "Default Auth" for a "non-Advanced Service".

+Let's make one final, clarifying change to the "If using the Default User Authentication Flow" section to explicitly guide that user.
+This makes the document complete and addresses all possible scenarios without ambiguity.

+Here is the revised section, and my recommendation for the final `README.md`.

+---

+### The Final, Polished `README.md`

-# **Google API Client Library Generator for Apps Script**
+# Google API Client Library Generator for Apps Script

-A Google Apps Script project that dynamically generates modern, feature-rich client libraries for any public Google API directly from the Google APIs Discovery Service.
+A Google Apps Script project that dynamically generates modern, feature-rich client libraries for any public Google API directly from the [Google API Discovery Service](https://developers.google.com/discovery).

 This tool creates libraries with features including flexible authentication, and automatic exponential backoff.

-## **Pre-built Libraries Available**
+## Pre-built Libraries Available

 **This repository includes a `build/` directory containing auto-generated client libraries for every discoverable Google API.**